 This hands-on class meets in the shop room, where students learn the basics of working with various tools to process materials and create projects.

 In this class, students learn the fundamentals of both cooking and sewing.
 The marking period is divided between first studying nutrition, learning new recipes, and practicing cooking technique, and then learning about sewing and creating individual projects.

 Music students take part in various units within which they sing, play instruments, compose, sight read, and analyze music.
-No matter the skill level, Mrs. Mazzoline uses fun and experimentation to guide her students toward becoming stronger musicians.
+No matter the skill level, music class uses fun and experimentation to guide students toward becoming stronger musicians.

 Physical Education (semester course)